-It also shows you how to make a color clip semi-transparent (slightly see-through) so you can put over videos to change their color.
+It also shows you how to make a colored clip semi-transparent (slightly see-through), so you can put over videos to change their color.

 (If you would like to change the contrast, temperature, brightness, or saturation of a video clip, see this article instead: How to change the color of a video)

-How to add a black section to your video
+How to add a solid color background to your video

 Step 1.
-Click on the Graphics tab on the left sidebar.
+Click on the graphics tab on the toolbar

 Step 2.
-Drag and drop Black into the timeline
+Drag and drop a colored background

-Drag and drop the blank black square from the Backgrounds menu onto your timeline.
+Drag and drop a black, white, or purple background from the backgrounds menu onto your timeline.
 You can also click on the + plus button to add the background directly to your timeline.

 Step 3.
-Trim the Black clip to the length you want
+Trim the background clip to your desired length